Types of Information Collected

 The Personal Information that we collect may be used for four main purposes:

-- 4. to communicate with you and to inform you about YPrime’s and third parties’ products and services.
+- To communicate with you and to inform you about YPrime’s and third parties’ products and services.
 When requested by you, we (and/or any of our third party service providers) may send you and keep you updated with information about existing and new services, products, and special offers, by email, telephone, mail or by means of any other contact details you provide to us or our affiliates, or to such third party service providers.

 When Information Is Disclosed